Note: I currently do not have capacity for mentoring but may be able to offer a consultation.

 - Helping Autistic people to understand their own experiences (e.g. communication, sensory needs, meltdowns or shutdowns)

-- For people who are struggling with Autistic burnout, mentoring can go over strategies that may help them, such as ways to monitor their energy levels and reduce demands
+- For those in Autistic burnout, mentoring can explore strategies that may help them, such as ways to monitor their energy levels and reduce demands

-- Helping people identify what adjustments or accommodations might need to be implemented (e.g. education, employment, at home or in the community)
+- Helping people identify what adjustments or accommodations they might need (e.g. education, employment, at home or in the community)

 - Building safe connections, validating the individual’s experiences and any difficulties that they are having

-- Helping adults apply for Adult Disability Payment (ADP) through writing a support letter for them
+- Helping adults apply for Adult Disability Payment (ADP) by writing a support letter for them

 Note: I am not a mental health or healthcare professional and cannot offer therapy or advice on medication.